johnolos/rust-workshop/README.md

 In this task we implement a function that takes the value of the `action` parameter which correspons to the key being pressed, and returns the frequency of the note to be played.
 If implemented correctly, you should be able to change the sound by pressing the top two letter rows on your keyboard.

 <details>
 <summary>Hint</summary>
+Given that `A above middle C` is 440hz `Middle C` is 261.63 hz.

+The value of the a-key on your keyboard is 0, and the corresponding tone played should be a `Middle C`.

+The next key (w) should produce the C♯ tone, wich is equal to the value of C times 1.05946309436 and so on.

 </details>